aredshift/LibTour/README.md

-# LibTour
+# LibraryVR
-UIUC Main Library tour source code
+Welcome to the virtual tour of Main Library at the University of Illinois.